Beit Zayit

+Etymology

+A village named Beit Zayit is mentioned in the Books of the Maccabees, but it is believed to have been further north, possibly at the site of the Palestinian Christian town of Birzeit, north of Ramallah.

 History

-A village named Beit Zayit is mentioned in the book of the Maccabees, but it is believed to have been further north, possibly at the site of the Palestinian Christian town of Bir Zeit, north of Ramallah.
-Beit Zayit was established on land that had belonged to the depopulated Palestinian village of 'Ayn Karim.

-The village was established in 1949 by Jewish immigrants from Egypt, Romania and Yugoslavia.
+Beit Zayit was established in 1949, after the 1947-49 Arab-Israeli war on land that had belonged to the depopulated Palestinian village of 'Ayn Karim.
+It was established in 1949 by Jewish immigrants from Egypt, Romania and Yugoslavia.
 The economy was based on fruit orchards, vegetables, poultry, and other farm products.

 With the expansion of the moshav in the late 1990s, including the purchase of land by newcomers and renovation of old homes, Beit Zayit became a trendy alternative to living in Jerusalem.

+Landmarks

+Beit Zayit Reservoir

+Nearby is a dam, built to collect winter flood waters and create the Beit Zayit Reservoir, meant to slow down the flow of the Nahal Sorek and allow water to seep into the Western Mountain Aquifer, a task it seems has not been doing properly, due to insufficient geotechnical and hydrological studies in preparation to the project.

 Dinosaur footprints

 In 1962, dinosaur footprints were discovered in the garden of one of Beit Zayit's residents, and are on display at the Hebrew University of Jerusalem.
 This is the only place in Israel where evidence of dinosaurs was discovered, and one of few such sites in the Middle East.